CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ![The 1 day to n day process](developmentCycleLifeInmon.png?raw=true)

+The critical resource to get a good process is the data model.
+Not only does the data model tell what needs to be done, also it suggests how any one development effort will be integrated with any other development effort.
+Remember: the data warehouse serves as a roadmap for each of the development efforts, and data model produces a cohesive and tightly orchaestrated whole to achieve long-term integration and harmonious effort in the incremental and iterative development.

 ## Important aspects of the desing in immon
 When you design of data warehouse you need to note some the following crucial aspects; if you ignored it, you will hard to modify and get a poor performance in the environment.